Bunney Brooke: Career

-Earlier career (1945–1970s)
+Earlier career (1946–1970s)

-Brooke later worked as a typist with Melbourne-based television production company Crawford Productions.
+Brooke started her early career in repertory theatre and later worked as a typist with Melbourne-based television production company Crawford Productions.
 The association with Crawford awoke Brooke's creative side, and she became interested in scripts, joining an amateur theatrical group.
-A year later, she traveled to the UK.
+A year later, she travelled to the UK.
 Within a week of arriving, she secured work in the repertory theatre as well as radio and television shows.

 Her first Magic Circle Club guest appearance, as a Southern belle with two suitors, led to a recurring role as Aunty Vale, an enchantress, in the children's television series.
-She later became a mime artist whilst in Europe as studied under Marcel Marceau in Paris.
+She later became a mime artist while in Europe as studied under Marcel Marceau in Paris.
 In the late-1940s it is believed one year later Brooke returned to Australia and gained her legal name "Bunney Brooke", which later became her much well known name.

 Brooke's acting career continued into the 1970s.
 She was working as director of the Adelaide Theatre Company when she was asked to audition for a role in Number 96.
-The producers of the show were having trouble filling the role of Flo, a friend and comic foil of gossip Dorrie Evans (Pat McDonald), and Brooke fit the part.
+The producers of the show were having trouble filling the role of Flo Patterson, a friend and comic foil of gossip Dorrie Evans (Pat McDonald), and Brooke fit the part.
 Initially seen as a frequent visitor to the flat of Dorrie and her husband Herb, the writers soon burnt down Flo's off-screen apartment in a neighbouring suburb and moved Flo permanently into Dorrie and Herb's flat, where she became a key character in many of the serial's comedy stories.

 Brooke continued with Number 96 until the series ended in 1977, also appearing in the film adaptation in 1974.
 After this she remained a frequent face on Australian television, with roles in television programs like the soap operas The Young Doctors and The Restless Years in the late 1970s.
 Brooke was specially written into the Young Doctors episode as a clown, she so impressed Grundy Organization executive Reg Watson with her knowledge of clownsmanship.

-Ten years prior, she wrote a play about a clown in a bid to entice the very young into theatrical appreciation about a clown who had a skip acting parlance from a clothes basket.
+Ten years prior, she wrote a play about a clown in a bid to entice the very young into theatrical appreciation.
 So successful was the play she did another naming her clown Trumbo and had him looking for his red nose.
 Finding such enthusiastic responses from audiences in small theater venues around Melbourne, Brooke wrote a third clown play.
 She also played various roles in films, miniseries, and TV movies.
 She acted in the feature film Dawn!, about Olympic Swimmer Dawn Fraser, playing the role of Fraser's mother.